Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 8. PSE Pro Max Recurve Bow

-The PSE Pro Max recurve bow features a riser that is made from sturdy Dymond wood with a pre-installed arrow rest.
+The PSE Pro Max bow features a riser that is made from sturdy Dymond wood with a pre-installed arrow rest.
 It is tapped with a front stabilizer bushing and ATA accessory bushings.
 Its limbs are made from a maple core surrounded by fiberglass.
 It is designed for beginners with its reduced draw weight that helps archers aim and shoot accurately as they hone their shooting skills.

 Moreover, its recurve stringer makes stringing the bow efficient and safe.
 The mar-resistant grippers provide a secure hold of the bow and help prevent limb twists.
+This is a favorite with many bow hunters and is one of the best recurve bows on the market today.

 What We Like: